prekup/lane-detector/writeup.md

 #### Acknowledgements
 This work owes insights to a lot of various sources, but among them: Udacity course materials, OpenCV documentation, existing attempts and tips by fellow students David Lichtenberg, Kirill Danilyuk, Kyle Martin, Kyle Stewart-Frantz, Alex Staravoitau.

+Note: images in this document are actually links to Youtube videos.

 ## Reflection